dotnize/nize.foo/src/content/blog/2023/hello-world.md

 ## Redesigning my site

 I have always considered myself to be a back-end developer due to my limited front-end skills.
 However, I recently started playing around with Tailwind CSS, which made my front-end work easier and helped me redesign [chessu](https://github.com/nizewn/chessu).
-This gave me the opportunity to revamp my old website, which wasn't very user-friendly, only contained some basic information due to a lack of space, and was quite boring to look at.
+This gave me the opportunity to revamp [my old website](http://old.nize.ph), which wasn't very user-friendly, only contained some basic information due to a lack of space, and was quite boring to look at.

-With Tailwind CSS, I rewrote my site using three highly-performant frameworks: **SolidStart**, **Qwik**, and **Astro**.
+Along with Tailwind CSS, I rewrote my site using three highly-performant frameworks: **SolidStart**, **Qwik**, and **Astro**.
 I settled on Astro for various reasons, which I may write more about in a future post.

 ## Why I started this blog